 As a healthcare professional practicing telemedicine, there are a few common mistakes to make when approaching virtual healthcare via video call online.
 To avoid putting your patients, your patience (pun intended) and your practice through suffering from three of these common mistakes we’ve listed them for you to help you stay away from them.

 Naturally the reputation of your practice is paramount, and as providers of a platform for telemedicine video chatting, it is important to us that your launch of an online practice extension to your medical office goes smoothly.
-That way, Banty Medical can continue to be your first choice for telehealth video conferencing software, as your telemedicine virtual practice continues to prosper.
+That way, Banty Virtual Clinic can continue to be your first choice for telehealth video conferencing software, as your telemedicine virtual practice continues to prosper.
 We want your telehealth virtual clinic to succeed.

 Telemedicine video calls bring a certain freedom with them.
 And that’s wonderful.
 At banty, we’re all about the liberating effect of the video call online.
 In fact, the freedom telehealth care video conferencing software gives you as a doctor or a healthcare professional is something we often like to discuss and highlight.
 And it’s the first point I made in a previous article.